Thertzlor/Revenant/README.md

 - Documentation mode for quickly displaying macro functionality
 - Also works with the LGS LCD Emulator.

+...Also comes with a Python script that can convert macros recorded with LGS to Revenant Seqeuence macros!

 # Setup
 Installing *Revenant* is easy: